Z.P.G.: Cast

+Production

+Michael Campus was a television documentary maker who had moved into features with the improvised feature Survival (1970).
+The film was based on an original screenplay and was originally called The First of January.
+It was from Sagittarious Productions, the company of Edgar Bronfman Jr. Bronfman was impressed by Survival and hired Campus to direct.

+Filming took place on Copenhagen in March 1971.
+Campus recalled:

+Oliver was amazing.
+He was so talented, and yet he'd stay up all night, every night.
+He was the ultimate party machine.
+He would roll onto the set and stay in his room, sleeping the last night off.
+Yet, when I said, "Oliver, I really need you," he would get into it.
+He was strongest at the end of the day, after he'd had his naps, and then he'd take off at night and do it all over again.

 Novelization

 The film was made from an original screenplay by Frank De Felitta and Max Ehrlich, inspired by Paul Ehrlich's The Population Bomb.
 A year prior to the film's release, Max Ehrlich published the science fiction novel The Edict, based on the screenplay.

 In the novel, the earth's resources have been strained to the limit, and in many parts of the world, cannibalism and food riots are commonplace.
 Seeking a solution to this crisis, the leaders of WorldGov meet in emergency session.
 Their computers spin through billions of facts, and the reports are more than disquieting; they are chilling.
 Further growth of the population is unthinkable, and the leaders finally settle on the only possible solution, which is soon announced by the World Government satellite:

-"All citizens stand by.
+All citizens stand by.
 This is an edict from WorldGov.
 In the interest of balancing the population, and preserving the food supply, the birth of any baby is forbidden for the next thirty years.
 Any man and woman who conceive and have a child during that period will be put to death by the State.
 Any child conceived will be considered an outlaw child, and will also be liquidated.
 There will be constant surveillance by StatePol and a large reward in extra calories for any citizen who reports the presence of an outlaw child.
-That is all."
+That is all.

 To give the world some semblance of normality, realistic mechanical babies are devised to pacify the maternal instincts of 10 billion women.
 But to Carol, the very idea of accepting one of the robot infants is abhorrent.
 She wants and needs a real child, and this slowly becomes an obsession.